FeetFinder’s Popularity Peaked — And Then Stalled

 - • Icon — $9.99/mo · just 5%

-Compare that to FeetFinder’s flat 20% on every sale: heavy sellers on Footly Icon keep up to 95% of subscription revenue, and even the entry-level Rising tier comes in cheaper to start than FeetFinder’s $14.99/mo cap.
+Compare that to FeetFinder’s plan-based fee stack: heavy sellers on Footly Icon keep up to 95% of subscription revenue, and the entry-level Rising tier starts below FeetFinder’s Basic monthly seller platform fee.

 Reason #3: FeetFinder’s Discovery System Is Outdated